erichk4/cp-kint-debugger/readme.txt

 *No more adding PRE tags before print_r or var_dump!*

-Kint Debugger works well with the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin by creating its own panel to display your debug results.
+Kint Debugger works well with the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin, but does not require it, by creating its own panel to display your debug results.

 = Basic Usage =